deemano/dissertation/README.md

+# Arduino Due - Odrive 3.6 - Odrive 3.5

-# Connection between Arduino Due - Odrive 3.6 (position control with AS5048A via SPI) and Odrive 3.5 (speed and rotation control with AS5047D via ABI)
+Connection between Arduino Due - Odrive 3.6 (position control with AS5048A via SPI) and Odrive 3.5 (speed and rotation control with AS5047D via ABI)